 See Collections: Renée Fleming.

 Although L’Amico Fritz comes up once in a while, and Iris even more rarely, Mascagni was doomed to be remembered as a one-hit opera composer, and this is it.
 Despite some fine performances in the old 1940 recording under the composer’s direction, particularly the half-mad Santuzza of Lina Bruna Rasa, Mascagni’s pacing is far too slow and sloppy to be enjoy on repeated hearings.
 My favorite Turiddu is Jussi Björling in the 1957 studio recording, and Ettore Bastianini is my favorite Alfio, but Renata Tebaldi is a rather tame Santuzza and Alberto Erede’s conducting is also a bit slack.
 This performance, for me, captures the best of both worlds.
-Though Domingo’s voice is harder and less attractive than Björling’s, his Turiddu is similarly intense, and Renata Scotto’s Santuzza is the most fiery since Bruna Rasa.
-Add stereo sound, the outstanding Alfio of the little-remembered Pablo Elvira, and great conducting from a then-young James Levine, and you have the overall best Cavalleria on records.
+Though Cecconi’s voice has a bad wobble in his entrance aria, he quickly warms up and his dark, biting baritone is perfect for Alfio.
+Voulgaridou is a superb Santuzza, both lyrical and intense, and Angelo Villari has a superb, ringing voice as Turiddu.
+Add stereo sound and great conducting from the fairly young Valerio Galli, and you have the overall best Cavalleria on records.

 MASSENET: Le Cid / Theodor Hodges, baritone (Don Alonzo); Paul Plishka, bass (Don Diègue); Grace Bumbry, soprano (Chimène); Placido Domingo, tenor (Rodrigue – Le Cid); Jake Gardner, baritone (King Alfonso VI); Eleanor Bergquist, soprano (L’Infante); Arnold Voketaitis, bass (Count Gormaz); Clinton Ingram, tenor (Don Arias); Peter Lightfoot, bass (L’Envoye Maure); John Adams, bass (St. Jacques); Byrne Camp Chorale; Opera Orchestra of New York; Eve Queler, conductor / CBS-Sony 888880973313